COVID-19 (Coronavirus) Updates

 In regards to our associates in the fulfillment center and all visitors, beginning in February we started taking extensive measures, including:

 - All meetings are in small groups of 10-15 to follow social distancing practices, but are still able to hear the message.
+At times, social distancing may not be feasible but that is the purpose of wearing the mandatory PPE.

 - We’ve extended our paid sick days for employees to give them more time to properly recover.